colinaut/alpinejs-plugin-simple-validate/README.md

    3. Or both `x-validate.required="{test: $el.value.includes('bunny'), error: 'must include bunny'}"`
    4. *Note:* ad hoc tests run after all validation modifiers which allows you to further limit a validation.
 For instance only allow twitter urls: `x-validate.required.url="{test: $el.value.startsWith('https://twitter.com/'), error: 'must be a twitter url'}"`

 #### Modifiers

-NOTE: x-validate without any modifiers or ad hoc tests does nothing
+* `x-validate` — if set without modifiers or ad hoc tests, field is automatically valid.
+You might want to do this if you want to save the data to formData (see FormData Functions below)
 * `x-validate.required` — valid if not empty
 * `x-validate.phone` — valid if empty or if phone number
-* `x-validate.required.phone` — valid if not empty and phone number
+* `x-validate.required.phone` — valid if not empty and phone number (modifiers can be used in any order)
 * `x-validate.email` — valid if email address
 * `x-validate.website` — valid if site domain, with or without http:// or https://
 * `x-validate.url` — valid if url, requires http:// or https://